midnightbreakfast/web/_src/magazine/_posts/issue001/2014-06-23-rooms-we-die-in.md

 Mamá had been upgraded to a minivan for free.
 “They asked if I’d take the Prius or the van, and I said the van because it might come in handy.
 Watch this,” said the thumb, clicking buttons.
 The side door slid open by itself.
 I nodded slowly, impressed.

 Mamá drove her minivan upgrade through the desert while I looked at pictures of the room on her phone.
-I backward-pinched my fingers over a dark, narrow space illuminated by flash, zoomed in on a bunched blanket, a yellow glove turned inside-out, stacks of boxes going up on all sides and a pile of curly hair.
+I backward-pinched my fingers over a dark, narrow space illuminated by flash, zoomed in on a bunched blanket, a yellow glove turned inside-out, stacks of boxes going up on all sides, and a pile of curly hair.

 “You think that’s a wig?” asked Mamá.